leefowlercu/hashicorp-terraform-api-postman-workspace/README.md

 # HCP Terraform / Terraform Enterprise API Postman Workspace

 This repo now provides a modular set of Postman collections grouped by API metaphors (matching the official docs), plus a shared environment.
+All collections use Environment variables only; there are no collection-level variables.

 ## Import